xyxj1024/xyxj1024.github.io/_posts/2022-07-17-side-channels-seedlab.md

 [^3]: Daniel J. Bernstein, "Cache-Timing Attacks on AES," [https://cr.yp.to/antiforgery/cachetiming-20050414.pdf](https://cr.yp.to/antiforgery/cachetiming-20050414.pdf), April 2005.

+[^4]: David Gullasch, Endre Bangerter, and Stephen Krenn, "Cache Games -- Bringing Access-Based Cache Attacks on AES to Practice," In *2011 IEEE Symposium on Security and Privacy*, May 22-25, 2011, Oakland, CA, USA.

-[^4]: [Eran Tromer](http://www.cs.tau.ac.il/~tromer/cache/), Dag Arne Osvik, and Adi Shamir, "Efficient Cache Attacks on AES, and Countermeasures," *Journal of Cryptology*, Vol. 23, No. 1, 37-71, Springer, 2010.
+[^5]: [Eran Tromer](http://www.cs.tau.ac.il/~tromer/cache/), Dag Arne Osvik, and Adi Shamir, "Efficient Cache Attacks on AES, and Countermeasures," *Journal of Cryptology*, Vol. 23, No. 1, 37-71, Springer, 2010.

-[^5]: Gorka Irazoqui, Thomas Eisenbarth, and Berk Sunar, "S&dollar;A: A Shared Cache Attack that Works Across Cores and Defies VM Sandboxing&mdash;and its Application to AES," In *2015 IEEE Symposium on Security and Privacy*, May 17-21, 2015, San Jose, CA, USA.
+[^6]: Gorka Irazoqui, Thomas Eisenbarth, and Berk Sunar, "S&dollar;A: A Shared Cache Attack that Works Across Cores and Defies VM Sandboxing&mdash;and its Application to AES," In *2015 IEEE Symposium on Security and Privacy*, May 17-21, 2015, San Jose, CA, USA.

-[^6]: Yuval Yarom and Katrina Falkner, "Flush+Reload: A High Resolution, Low Noise, L3 Cache Side-Channel Attack," In *Proceedings of the 23rd USENIX Security Symposium*, August 20-22, 2014, San Diego, CA, USA.
+[^7]: Yuval Yarom and Katrina Falkner, "Flush+Reload: A High Resolution, Low Noise, L3 Cache Side-Channel Attack," In *Proceedings of the 23rd USENIX Security Symposium*, August 20-22, 2014, San Diego, CA, USA.

-[^7]: Jann Horn, Google Project Zero, "Reading Privileged Memory with a Side-Channel," [https://googleprojectzero.blogspot.com/2018/01/reading-privileged-memory-with-side.html](https://googleprojectzero.blogspot.com/2018/01/reading-privileged-memory-with-side.html).
+[^8]: Jann Horn, Google Project Zero, "Reading Privileged Memory with a Side-Channel," [https://googleprojectzero.blogspot.com/2018/01/reading-privileged-memory-with-side.html](https://googleprojectzero.blogspot.com/2018/01/reading-privileged-memory-with-side.html).

-[^8]: Nadav Amit, Fred Jacobs, and Michael Wei, "JumpSwitches: Restoring the Performance of Indirect Branches in the Era of Spectre," In *Proceedings of the 2019 USENIX Annual Technical Conference*, July 10-12, 2019, Renton, WA, USA.
+[^9]: Nadav Amit, Fred Jacobs, and Michael Wei, "JumpSwitches: Restoring the Performance of Indirect Branches in the Era of Spectre," In *Proceedings of the 2019 USENIX Annual Technical Conference*, July 10-12, 2019, Renton, WA, USA.

-[^9]: Dmitry Evtyushkin, Dmitry Ponomarev, and Nael Abu-Ghazaleh, "Jump over ASLR: Attacking Branch Predictors to Bypass ASLR," In *2016 49th Annual IEEE/ACM International Symposium on Microarchitecture (MICRO)*, October 15-19, 2016, Taipei, Taiwan, China.
+[^10]: Dmitry Evtyushkin, Dmitry Ponomarev, and Nael Abu-Ghazaleh, "Jump over ASLR: Attacking Branch Predictors to Bypass ASLR," In *2016 49th Annual IEEE/ACM International Symposium on Microarchitecture (MICRO)*, October 15-19, 2016, Taipei, Taiwan, China.